Learn About Eastern Cottontail Rabbits and How to Hunt Them

 Hunting Opportunities for the Eastern Cottontail Rabbit

 Rabbit hunting used to be pretty commonplace on most farms across the country.
-Yet while the tradition has declined significantly, they are still a popular small game animal to hunt.
+Yet while the tradition has declined significantly, they are still a popular small game animal to hunt and to eat.
+Think something as delicious as braised barbecue cottontail lettuce wraps.
 And they’re sure fun to chase around the woods, too.
 Like a flushing grouse, long walks can suddenly result in an eruption from the brush and the excitement of seeing a fleeing rabbit.
 Here’s how to get started.

 There are two ways you can hunt cottontails: shotgun or rimfire rifle.
 If you’re a real glutton for punishment, you could try archery too I suppose.
 A shotgun obviously gives you the best chance of putting a rabbit in your field vest.
 The spread-out pellet pattern allows some flexibility when looking at a running cottontail.
 Anything from a 12-gauge to a .410 can work fine, with shot sizes ranging from 4 to 7.
 A rimfire rifle, such as a .22 LR, is also effective.
 But you need to take things really slowly and treat it like a spot and stalk hunt rather than a typical small game hunt.
 The main advantage with a rifle is that a head shot doesn’t ruin any meat.